koiti-yano/gov_spend_and_multi/README.md

 https://arxiv.org/abs/2007.08396

 This page provides codes for Yano (2020).
+The codes run on R with some R packages.